4hash/ftvmon/README.md

    "TonPath":"/home/freeton/net.ton.dev",
    "KeysPath":"/home/freeton/ton-keys",
 ```
-In the following system performance metrics `"Checks"` section, edit the thresholds that will trigger alerts and specific `"Check"`'s parameters.
+In the following system performance metrics `"Checks"` section, edit the thresholds that will trigger alerts and specific `"Checks"` parameters.
 Sends a message when a condition arises (above threshold) and when it clears (below threshold).
 Every check (metric) can be disabled. `"Checks"` are running continiously.
 Name of the proccess to monitor (an alert will be sent if the proccess is not found):
 ```json
    "Checks":{